 - 1. The Board completes an investment performance review of all investment options.
 If an investment option is determined to be underperforming, the Board may: - a) Put the investment option on a formal "watch" list.
 While an investment option is on a "watch" list, no action will be taken to either close or replace the option.
 WDC participants will be informed of a "watch" decision.
-The investment option manager may be informed, and additional information may be gathered as to why the investment option is underperforming; or - b) A determination is made that a fund is unacceptable for offering.
-The Board can either close Close the investment optionfund to new elections and proceed with step 2;2, or - a)c) Initiate the phase out process to remove the investment optionfund from the WDC.
-If this route is chosen, steps and skip step 2 and 3 will be skipped; and go directly to step 4. - 4.2.
-As a result of the next year's annual investment performance review, if itthe option's investment performance is determined to once again be acceptable, the investment optionfund may be taken off the "watch" list and if necessary because the option was closed to new elections, the option will be re-opened to participant elections. - 2.3.
-If improvements have occurred but it-the investment option is not completely meeting all established criteria and/or- there are remaining questions about its performance, the option in can be continued inon a "watch" list or continue in it's current closed status for an additional year. - 3.4.
-If the review demonstrates that the investment option continues to be unacceptable for offering, the Board can initiate the process to phase it out of the WDC over a minimum of a one-year period (as required in Wisconsin Administrative Code ETF 70.08(3). - 4.5.
+The investment option manager may be informed, and additional information may be gathered as to why the investment option is underperforming; or - b) Close the investment option to new elections and proceed with step 2; or - c) Initiate the phase out process to remove the investment option from the WDC.
+If this route is chosen, steps 2 and 3 will be skipped; go directly to step 4. - 2.
+As a result of the next year's investment performance review, if the option's investment performance is determined to once again be acceptable, the investment option may be taken off the "watch" list and if necessary because the option was closed to new elections, the option will be reopened to participant elections. - 3.
+If improvements have occurred but the investment option is not completely meeting all established criteria and/or there are remaining questions about its performance, the option can be continued on a "watch" list or continue in its closed status for an additional year. - 4.
+If the review demonstrates that the investment option continues to be unacceptable for offering, the Board can initiate the process to phase it out of the WDC over a minimum of a one-year period (as required in Wisconsin Administrative Code ETF 70.08(3). - 5.
 Participants are instructed to re-direct deferrals to an alternate choice within a period of not less than six-months from the original notification.
-If this action is not taken, deferrals being directed into the option being removed will automatically be redirected to an alternate option as designated by the Board. - 5.6.
+If this action is not taken, deferrals being directed into the option being removed will automatically be redirected to an alternate option as designated by the Board. - 6.
 Participants are instructed to transfer existing balances to an alternate choice within a period of not less than one year from the original notification.
 If this action is not taken, account balances not exchanged out of the option being removed will automatically be redirected to an alternate option as designated by the Board.